Re-sizing Rings – How It’s Done

-The most common repair service requested at Federal Way Custom Jewelers is the sizing of client’s rings; whether too big or too small, gold or platinum or silver, plain band or 2 carat diamond ring, sizing is a service that is often necessary.
-While sizing may be common, it happens to be a complex service with many misconceptions.
-The most common is that many think every ring sizing is the same and every ring sizing should cost the same.
-The reality is that every ring is different and there is a wide variety of things that can affect the price of a sizing.
-The simplest sizing can be as low as $49 while more complicated sizings can easily add up to more than $300.
+The most common repair service requested at Federal Way Custom Jewelers is the resizing of clients’ rings; whether too big or too small, gold or platinum or silver, plain band or 2 carat diamond ring, resizing is a service that is often necessary.
+While resizing may be common, it happens to be a complex service with many misconceptions.
+The most common is that many people think every ring resizing is the same and every ring resizing should cost the same.
+The reality is that every ring is different and there is a wide variety of things that can affect the price of the resizing process.
+The simplest ring resizing can be as low as $49 while more complicated ring resizing can easily add up to more than $300.

-This blog will answer any questions that may come up from individuals hoping to get their ring(s) sized.
-In addition, we will discuss how we price our sizing work.
+This post will answer any questions that may come up from individuals hoping to get their ring(s) resized.
+In addition, we will discuss how we price our resizing work.

-Ring sizing is done in phases.
+Ring resizing is done in phases.
 Here we break down each step:

 Cutting and Spreading